Andrew Jackson Bryant: San Francisco

 The famous detective Harry N. Morse investigated the Dupont Street frauds and exposed Bryant's corruption, as detailed in John Boessenecker's book Lawman: The Life and Times of Harry Morse.

-Ulysses S. Grant

 The mayor hosted former President Ulysses S. Grant when the general made a lengthy visit to California after his around-the world trip in 1879.
 Grant went for a ride in Golden Gate Park with Bryant in September and dined at his house in October.

 State

 Bryant's name was placed in nomination for California governor at a Democratic state convention, but he withdrew it after the third ballot.

 Post-mayoralty

-Threat charge

-Bryant was the defendant in a July 1885 criminal complaint filed by G.W.
-O'Donnell, the son of Coroner C.C.
-O'Donnell, in which the younger O'Donnell claimed he had heard Bryant threaten the life of the coroner.
+Bryant was the defendant in a July 1885 criminal complaint filed by G. W. O'Donnell, the son of Coroner C. C. O'Donnell, in which the younger O'Donnell claimed he had heard Bryant threaten the life of the coroner.
 Bryant testified he passed near the morgue and "happened to see the body of a woman partially uncovered and exposed to the gaze of the passers-by" and exclaimed, "Anybody who would run a morgue that way ought to have every bone in his body broken, and I will break them for him."
 A judge found Bryant innocent of the charge.